Uniswap v4 & Aggregators

 mintcost() / burncost() | The live execution prices (ratchet up as NAV accrues). |

-mintable() / burnable() | Market open/close — closed mint reverts buys, closed burn reverts sells. |
+mintable() / burnable() | Market open/close.
+Closed mint reverts buys; closed burn reverts sells. |

 cooldown() | Must be 0 for sells; non-zero makes sells revert (RedeemCooldownActive) rather than queue a deferred payout.
 Buys are unaffected. |

-capacity() vs totalSupply() | Remaining buy headroom — a buy past capacity reverts (ExceedsCap). |
+capacity() vs totalSupply() | Remaining buy headroom.
+A buy past capacity reverts (ExceedsCap). |

-tGBP.balanceOf(wstGBP) | Sell-side funding depth — sells past it revert (WrapperUnderfunded), never partially fill. |
+tGBP.balanceOf(wstGBP) | Sell-side funding depth.
+Sells past it revert (WrapperUnderfunded), never partially fill. |

-Compliance gating applies to swaps as it does to direct mint/redeem: the swap recipient
+Ban-list screening applies to swaps as it does to direct mint/redeem: the swap recipient

-must not be banned on tGBP (see Contract Reference) — buys settle
+must not be banned on tGBP (see Contract Reference).
+Buys settle

 Choosing a venue